«

 PowerBuilder 12.5 WCF Service Hosting Option

 Here I set the base address to my machine name and left the port to 8001, the port that PB had chosen for me.
+You can use localhost instead of your machine name if you’d like.

 PowerBuilder 12.5 WCF Service Hosting Option